Light deflection by squashed Kaluza-Klein black holes in a plasma medium: Deflection angle of photon in terms of distance of closest approach

 \section{Deflection angle of photon in terms of distance of closest approach}

 While the deflection angle is given in terms of the impact parameter $b$, it would be useful to represent the deflection angle in terms of the distance of closest approach $\rho_\text{min}$.
-Substituting $\phi = 0$ and $u = \rho_\text{min}^{-1}$ into the equation \eqref{u_sol}, the relation between the distance of closest approach and the impact parameter is given by
+Substituting $\phi = 0$ and $u = \rho_\text{min}^{-1}$ into Eq.~\eqref{u_sol}, the relation between the distance of closest approach and the impact parameter is given by

 Solving this equation for $b^{-1}$ up to the second order in $\rho_\text{min}^{-1}$, we have

 Then we obtain the deflection angle in terms of the distance of closest approach as